igncp/journey-of-code/README.md

 problems, and also to setup my development environment for each language.

 The only dependencies to use this project is using the 'Nix' package manager.
+Beware, it will need a lot of storage for the multiple languages.
 The exercises should work at least on Linux.

 ## Rules